aws/copilot-cli/site/content/docs/concepts/pipelines.md

   properties:
     branch: main
     repository: https://github.com/kohidave/demo-api-frontend
+    # Optional: specify the name of an existing CodeStar Connections connection.
+    # connection_name:

 # The deployment section defines the order the pipeline will deploy
 # to your environments.